TheAndrewCWang/blog/src/content/blog/en/2024-10-28-most-saas-will-stay.md

 5. People are creative

-Solutions to the "preventing itself from being marked as spam" is tough for people to already do.
+Solutions to the "preventing emails from being marked as spam" problem is tough for people to already come up with.
 Innovative solutions like [instantly.ai](https://instantly.ai) was built from years of experience and deep understanding of a market.
 This is something Gen AI just can't do without a lot of machine learning on not just the internet but people's literal brains -- and all of it.

+6. AI allows customers to customize products

+Customers want to customize products to their likings, maybe with AI, maybe by ranting to a CSM, but the base product comes from someone deeply thinking about the problem and how to address it most effectively.

+The most AI aligned argument is that AI will replace SaaS apps because businesses will make their own solution in no time with AI and customized to their liking.
+The existing products on the market are not made up by customers; they're made by product thinkers.
+If you need contextual reference, that's the entire "Steve Jobs" argument of what do customers actually know.
+Product owners don't ask "what do you, the customer want?"
+Owners ask questions that lead to insights guiding them to make the dream product that is efficient and tied into a business's core objective in an integrated platform.

 ## Conclusion